filetools¶

 When a sequence comes with a weighting parameter referenced by

-:>>> with TestIO(): ... nkor.save_mean() >>> print_file("element2_flux_nkor_mean.asc") Timegrid("2000-01-01 00:00:00+01:00", "2000-01-05 00:00:00+01:00", "1d") 16.5 18.5 20.5 22.5
+propertyrefweights, one can save the averaged time series by using the methodsave_mean():>>> with TestIO(): ... nkor.save_mean() >>> print_file("element2_flux_nkor_mean.asc") Timegrid("2000-01-01 00:00:00+01:00", "2000-01-05 00:00:00+01:00", "1d") 16.5 18.5 20.5 22.5

 Method

-for the single area of type field only:>>> from hydpy.models.lland_v1 import ACKER, WASSER >>> nkor.subseqs.seqs.model.parameters.control.lnk = ACKER, WASSER >>> with TestIO(): ... nkor.save_mean("acker") >>> print_file("element2_flux_nkor_mean.asc") Timegrid("2000-01-01 00:00:00+01:00", "2000-01-05 00:00:00+01:00", "1d") 16.0 18.0 20.0 22.0
+save_mean()is strongly related to methodaverage_series(), meaning one can pass the same arguments.
+We show this by changing the land use classes of element2 (parameterLnk) to field (ACKER) and water (WASSER), and averaging the values of sequenceNKorfor the single area of type field only:>>> from hydpy.models.lland_v1 import ACKER, WASSER >>> nkor.subseqs.seqs.model.parameters.control.lnk = ACKER, WASSER >>> with TestIO(): ... nkor.save_mean("acker") >>> print_file("element2_flux_nkor_mean.asc") Timegrid("2000-01-01 00:00:00+01:00", "2000-01-05 00:00:00+01:00", "1d") 16.0 18.0 20.0 22.0

 Another option is to store data using

-binary files, which is a good option for saving computation times but possibly a problematic option for sharing data with colleagues:>>> pub.sequencemanager.filetype = "npy" >>> with TestIO(): ... sim.save_series() ... nkor.save_series()
+numpybinary files, which is a good option for saving computation times but possibly a problematic option for sharing data with colleagues:>>> pub.sequencemanager.filetype = "npy" >>> with TestIO(): ... sim.save_series() ... nkor.save_series()

 The time information (without time zone information) is available within the first thirteen entries: